ginocoates/node-payslip/README.md

 ### Running the App
 The app id designed to take three parameters.
-Run the app without parameters to get the usage information.
+Run the app without parameters to get the usage information, as follows:

 Usage:
 node index.js inputFile outputFile [taxYear]

-inputFile   - The input csv file outputFile  - The output payroll file taxYear     - The tax rules to use (optional - defaults to 2012-13)
+* inputFile   - The input csv file
+* outputFile  - The output payroll file
+* taxYear     - The tax rules to use (optional - defaults to 2012-13)

 The app can also be run from yarn.
-In the source directory run `yarn start -- inputfile outputfile taxrules`
+In the source directory using:

+`yarn start -- inputfile outputfile taxrules`

 ## Additional info